 How Prescott House Can Help

 While many rehabilitation programs place primary emphasis on altering the destructive behaviors of persons struggling with substance abuse and addiction, Prescott House recognizes that this approach alone isn’t enough to support long-term sobriety.
 Prescott House focuses on treating and healing the whole person; helping them identify the underlying source of their self-destructive habits and behaviors.
 Once the source of the addictions and destructive behavior is identified, the appropriate rehabilitation program is formulated and put into practice.
-The systemic and therapeutic approach is what has proven our Small Town Success Since 1988.
+The systemic and therapeutic approach is what has proven our Long-Term Results Since 1988.